Insights and Updates

 .png)

-Here is the accurate version: third-party risk management (TPRM) is the process companies use to identify, assess, and monitor risks created by relationships with external vendors, suppliers, contractors, and partners.
+Third-party risk management (TPRM) is the process of identifying, assessing, and continuously monitoring risks that arise from relationships with external vendors, suppliers, contractors, and partners.

 That sounds simple.
 The problem is what "risk" means in practice.
 Most TPRM programs treat it as cyber and compliance risk.
 That's a real risk category.
 It's also less than half the picture.